-9. While frying stir often but don’t overdo.
+9. While frying stir often but don’t overdo as they become more slimy.
 Scrape off the bottom gently if it begins to burn.
 You can also add a tsp of oil to prevent burning.

-11. Next sprinkle turmeric, red chili powder and garam masala.
-If you do not like masala in this, just add good sambar powder.
+11. Next sprinkle 1/8 teaspoon turmeric, half teaspoon red chili powder and half teaspoon garam masala.
+If you do not like garam masala in this, just add good pav bhaji masala or sambar powder.